“The cave you fear to enter holds the treasure you seek.” — Joseph Campbell

 Jason and I had plans for many more episodes, but our Higher Genii moved us in unexpected directions.
-Though I didn’t know it at the time, the end of Chasing Hermes would parallel the end of my outward participation in the Golden Dawn and the beginning of a new journey into the Greater Mysteries through initiation in the Heredom Group.
+Though I didn’t know it at the time, the end of Chasing Hermes would parallel a long pause in my outward participation in the Golden Dawn and the continuation of my journey into the Greater Mysteries through initiation into another Hermetic Group.

 A desire for Illumination being my prime motivation, it was necessary for me to enter the cave, away from public participation, and throw myself completely into Hermetic initiation.
-Where my understanding from the Golden Dawn was principally intellectual and only moderately the product of compelling experience, I soon grew to have little interest in anything that couldn’t be repeatably demonstrated with concrete and accurate results.
-I continue to hold high regard for the Golden Dawn–a veritable portico unto the Greater Mysteries.
-But in retrospect, so much of what I taught contradicted an authentic understanding of reality.
+Where up to that point my understanding through the Golden Dawn was principally intellectual and moderately the product of compelling experience, I soon grew to have little interest in anything that couldn’t be repeatably demonstrated with concrete and accurate results.
+I continue to hold high regard for the Golden Dawn–a veritable portico unto the Greater Mysteries–and I have recently begun to revisit the tradition with fresh eyes.
+But in those days, so much of what I personally taught contradicted an authentic understanding of reality.
 So much of what I taught was how to apply occult solutions to common-guy problems.
 So much of what I taught was anathema to the productive behavior of a genuine adept seeking Illumination and the accomplishment of the Great Work.

-It is for this reason that I’ve been moved by my Higher Genius to come out of my cave, as it were, and share with the broader public what I can to help fill this gap.
-I do not pretend to have all of the answers.
+It is for this reason that I’ve been moved by my Higher Genius to come out of my cave, as it were, and share with the broader public what I can of whatever perspective I have acquired over my esoteric endeavors.
+I do not pretend to have answers for any particular seeker.
 Moreover, many of the answers I do have would be of little value for the wants of most occultists.
-Nevertheless, it is my hope that, even if in some small way, I might assist in the preparation of the sincere aspirant and provide a glimpse into the perspective of the Hermetically initiated.
+Nevertheless, it is my hope that, even if in some small way, I might assist in the preparation of the sincere aspirant and provide a glimpse into the perspective of this Hermetically initiated.

 I hope you gain some value from the posts and essays to come.
 Please feel free to join in any discussion or send me your questions, comments, or points of contention.